SovereignCloudStack/website/source/About/index.en.md

 for running it.

 Last not least, the operational work can more easily be shared with others or even outsourced.
-And skilled personell is more likely to be available.
+And skilled staff is more likely to be available.

 ### ... for the society

-Using modern IT infrastructure with full automation for infrastructure deployment and lifecycle management
+Using modern IT infrastructure with full automation for infrastructure deployment and life cycle management
 (= Infrastructure as Code) provides a huge boost to the productivity of software DevOps teams.
 Europe urgently needs this boost to avoid falling (further) behind in the global